World Water Week in Stockholm

 World Water Week in Stockholm is a week-long global water conference held each year in late August or early September.
 Known as World Water Week, the event is organized and led by the Stockholm International Water Institute (SIWI).
 Events and conference sessions address a wide range of the world's water, development and sustainability issues and related concerns of international development.

 Around 1500 on-site and online participants attended the conference in 2023.
 The week feature experts and representatives from business, governments, water management and science sectors, intergovernmental and non governmental organisations, research and training organisations, and United Nations agencies.
 The conference features plenary sessions, workshops, and seminars as well as on-site exhibition.

 In 2023, more than 500 organisations from 190 countries and territories participated in World Water Week both on-site and online.

-Functioning as an open and dynamic platform, World Water Week aims to link practice, science, policy and decision-making.
+Functioning as an open platform, World Water Week aims to link practice, science, policy and decision-making.
 It enables participants to exchange views and experiences, form partnerships and shape joint solutions to global water challenges.
 During the week, the Stockholm Water Prize, and the Stockholm Junior Water Prize are given out.